hcmlab/GANterfactual-RL/user_study/README.md

 These were used to easily conduct Mann-Whitney-U-Tests with the open source software Jamovi (Version 2.2.5.0).
 The corresponding Jamovi files files are *control-olson.omv*, *control-starGAN.omv*, and *olson-starGAN.omv*.

+*demographics.py* calculates and prints demographics like the mean age and the percentage of female participants.

+### Plots

+*main_plots.py* generates the main plots for our paper (Main task scores and explanation satisfaction) and saves them in the folder *figures*.

+*demographics.py* generates plots for the participants demographics and saves them in the folder *figures/demographic*.

+*explorative_plots.py* generates additional plots we looked at and saves them in *figures/explorative*.